 Signs of Flat Head

-1. Asymmetrical Head Shape: Notice if one side of your baby’s head appears flatter than the other, creating an uneven look.
+- Asymmetrical Head Shape: One side of your baby’s head appears flatter than the other, creating an uneven look.

-2. Preference for One Side: If your baby consistently turns their head to one side while sleeping or during playtime, it could indicate a preference linked to flat head syndrome.
+- Preference for One Side: Your baby consistently turns their head to one side while sleeping or playing, which can be linked to flat head syndrome.

-3. Delayed Developmental Milestones: Watch for any delays in rolling over or sitting up; these may signal a need for further evaluation.
+- Delayed Developmental Milestones: Delays in rolling over or sitting up may signal a need for further evaluation.

-If you observe these signs, consider discussing your concerns with your pediatrician to explore options.
+If you notice any of these signs, bring them up with your pediatrician to explore your options.

 Developmental Delays Indicators

-When evaluating your baby’s development, be alert to any signs of delay that could indicate the need for a helmet due to flat head syndrome.
+Stay alert to any signs of developmental delay that could indicate flat head syndrome.

 Look for milestones like rolling over, sitting up, or crawling that don’t align with age expectations.
-If your baby seems less responsive to sounds or visual stimuli, or struggles with head control, these could be red flags.
+If your baby seems less responsive to sounds or visual stimuli, or struggles with head control, those can be red flags.

 Choosing the Right Helmet for Your Child